Benefits

 - your tax deduction

 AAP is taxed as income and is pensionable income.
-Read more about tax deduction and benefits from NAV (text in Norwegian).
+Read more about tax deduction and benefits from Nav (text in Norwegian).

 There are two ways to find your calculation basis.
 We will always choose the method that gives you the highest calculation basis.